San Diego Work and Investment Visa Lawyer by Habib Hasbini, Attorney at Law

-- While in the U.S., the person is restricted to working only for the U.S. employer or self-owned business that acted as the visa sponsor.
+- While in the U.S., the person is restricted to working only for the U.S. employer or self-owned business that acts as the visa sponsor.

 - Initial visas may last for up to five years, with unlimited extensions.
 The length of the visa depends upon the visa “reciprocity” agreement between the U.S. and the foreign country and upon the viability of the business.

 - Each time E visa holders (workers or family members) enter the U.S., they receive a period of stay of up to two years.
 They also may extend their stay while remaining in the U.S.

 - Visas are available for an accompanying spouse and minor, unmarried children.
 The spouse, but not children, may apply for a work permit once physically present in the U.S.

 What Are the Eligibility Criteria for an E-1 Visa?

 To qualify for a visa in category E-1, the person must: